 Q1.
 Our current voting system, called “First-Past-The-Post” (FPTP), has been used in B.C. since 1956.
 So, why are people complaining about it now?

 A. People are complaining about it because there are many problems as noted by Fair Voting BC.
-Some regions – such as the Okanagan, Shuswap, Boundary, Thompson and Cariboo currently – have no government MLAs at all.
+For example, during 2017-2020 some regions – such as the Okanagan, Shuswap, Boundary, Thompson and Cariboo – had no government MLAs at all.
 Also, half of the votes don’t count; unless you vote for a winning candidate, your vote has no influence at all.
 Winning candidates also receive excess votes, so altogether about 70% of the votes are “wasted” in the practical sense that those voters could just as well have stayed home.
 That’s what we’re used to, but that disrespect of voters has been fixed in modern voting systems such as those with proportional representation (Pro Rep).

 Q2.
 If half the votes don’t count, how is the winner (the party to form government) determined in an election?

 A. With our old First-Past-The-Post system, the winning party is typically the one with the greatest number of winning candidates from the results of the 87 separate riding contests.
 In the current system, the party that wins can actually have fewer votes in total, over the whole province, than the party that loses!
 This happened, for example, in 1996, when the BC Liberal Party had 37,534 more votes than the BC New Democratic Party, but the NDP still won the election.

 Q3.
 Some people are saying B.C. should switch to a “PR” system.
 What’s that?

 A. PR or “Pro Rep” stands for Proportional Representation.
 Pro Rep is fair, because it means the proportion of MLAs elected for a given party is the same as the proportion of people who voted for that party in the first place.

 Q4.
 What else is good about Pro Rep?